datacabinet/datacabinet.github.io/Readme.md

 > <span style="cwlor:red"> In the Datacabinet platform, there are some installations that interfere with functioning and should not be pip installed(Jupyter, zmq etc).
 Sometimes these come as dependencies as well.
 For eg, the conda r-essentials package has Jupyter as a dependency.
 If somehow a wrong version of these packages is installed and Jupyter does not start, you may lose direct access to the project.
 It is a good idea to keep exporting your project at regular intervals so that you can retrieve the projects.
 Please write to us if you get into this situation and we can fix it.
 We are working on a way to fix it properly through versions.</span>

-Note: If you need to install pip packages from source, they cannot be exported.
-See Export Project on how to handle these.

 A sample installation of a package **numpy** is highlighted below:<br/>
 <br/>